Finding Answers To The

 We are in the midst of a pollution crisis caused by plastic waste in our environment.
 It is a huge problem that will persist for hundreds of years with microplastics now entering food chains, eco systems and water sources.

-At Refiniti we have been able to develop our own unique refining technology to transform waste plastics into feedstock for the petrochemical industry.
+We have been able to develop our own unique purification technology to transform waste plastics into feedstock for the petrochemical industry via chemical recycling.
 We have overcome the challenges that have prevented existing industry processes from utilising pyrolysis oil to make new products.

 Dirty and contaminated post-consumer waste can now be utilised to create a stable and pure hydrocarbon liquid that is suitable for all purposes, even creating food or medical grade products.